Ishaanbal/DSC180B-B23-Website/index.md

 * **Literature mining** (adverse event text mining)
 * **Chemical/gene co-occurrence signals** (weak evidence links)

+**Visualizing the Graph Structure** Initially, our graph was highly centralized around Pralsetinib, relying heavily on chemical and gene co-occurrences.
+After enriching it with biological ontologies, the composition shifted dramatically.

 ![KG Composition](https://raw.githubusercontent.com/Ishaanbal/DSC180B-B23-Website/main/images/KG_composition.png)
+*Above: Node type distribution showing how proteins and diseases become the dominant entities after our ontology enrichment, significantly increasing the graph's mechanistic breadth.*

+Visualizing this network highlights the complexity of drug interactions, but also reveals a structural challenge:

 ![KG Subset](https://raw.githubusercontent.com/Ishaanbal/DSC180B-B23-Website/main/images/KG_subset.png)
+*Above: A subset visualization of the Knowledge Graph.
+Notice how heavily centralized the edges remain around Pralsetinib (forming a "star topology").
+This centralization motivates our use of Graph Neural Networks to look beyond direct edges and find hidden lateral connections.*

 <details>
 <summary><strong>Click here for the technical enrichment details</strong></summary>